 It’s a way of getting a refund via the bank, instead of directly via the merchant, and acts as a way of keeping merchants honest and protecting the consumer.

 However, when paying with iDEAL you no longer have this option.
 You don’t have a way to initiate a chargeback through iDEAL, so if something goes wrong you could be the one paying for it.

 But let’s be honest: most of us haven’t ever had to initiate a chargeback on our credit cards before.
 As long as you’re purchasing from trusted websites or businesses there isn’t too much need for concern.

 Have you used iDEAL?
-Is it a success, or do you miss your plastic?
 Let us know in the comments below!
-Have any questions about using iDEAL?
+Got any questions about using iDEAL?
 Leave them there too!